PatrickDaG/nix-config/README.md

 1. Deploy your system with lanzaboote enabled
 1. ensure the boot files are signed using `sbctl verify`
-1. Now reboot the computer into BIOS and enable secureboot, this may include removing any existing old keys
+1. Now reboot the computer into BIOS and enable secureboot, this may include removing any existing keys
 1. bootctl should now read `Secure Boot: disabled (setup)`
 1. you can now enroll your secureboot keys using
 1. `sbctl enroll-keys`